AI For Furnace No-Heat Calls

 Why build a no-heat page separate from a general HVAC page?

 Because winter no-heat buyers search and decide differently.
-They care about cold rooms, safety concerns, frozen-pipe worry, tenant impact, after-hours response, and whether the contractor sounds prepared.
+They care about cold rooms, frozen-pipe worry, tenant impact, after-hours response, repair versus replacement cost, and whether the contractor sounds prepared.

 Deeper guides for emergency hvac no-heat call teams